DreamSim: Learning New Dimensions of Human Visual Similarity using Synthetic Data: Method

 See Figure \ref{fig:nn_ui} for an example of an object retrieval task.
 Each user completes 2 practice tasks, 40 real tasks, and 5 sentinels (randomly placed), averaging 3 minutes for the entire assignment.
 We discard responses from users who do not respond with 100$\%$ sentinel accuracy.

-\myparagraph{Cost breakdown.} Across 10 rounds of 2AFC studies, we show users 477,964 triplets (see Table \ref{tab:afc_rounds} for the full breakdown).
+\myparagraph{Cost breakdown.} Across 10 rounds of 2AFC studies, we show users 477,964 triplet instances (see Table \ref{tab:afc_rounds} for the full breakdown).
 Each user is paid \$0.50 for one assignment consisting of 50 triplets, averaging \$10.00/hr.
 In total, we pay users \$4779.64 to collect 2AFC judgments on our dataset.

-We run JND on image triplets in our test set that received >5 2AFC judgments (1,824 triplets total).
+We run JND on image triplets in our test set that received $\geq$6 2AFC judgments.
 Each user is paid \$2.00 for one assignment consisting of 48 image pairs, averaging \$12.00/hr.
 In total, we pay users \$156.00 to collect JND judgments on our test set.

 Our object retrieval user study is conducted over 200 query images with 10 nearest neighbors.
 Users are paid \$0.50 for one assignment consisting of 40 tasks, averaging \$10.00/hr.
 In total, we pay users \$40.50 to collect object retrieval judgments.